Aida Imanguliyeva

 Aida Nasir gizi Imanguliyeva (Aida Nəsir qızı İmanquliyeva, 10 October 1939 – 19 September 1992) was an Azerbaijani scholar.
 She was born in Baku to a highly educated family.
-Her father, a well-known journalist, pedagogue, Honoured Worker of Science—Nasir Imanguliyev was one of the founders of Azerbaijani press, editor of "Baki" and "Baku" newspapers for a long time.
-She is the mother of Azerbaijan's current First Lady and the current Vice President of Azerbaijan Mehriban Aliyeva.
+Her father, a well-known journalist, pedagogue, Honoured Worker of Science – Nasir Imanguliyev was one of the founders of Azerbaijani press, editor of "Bakı" and "Baku" newspapers for a long time.
+She was the mother of Azerbaijan's current First Lady and the current Vice President of Azerbaijan Mehriban Aliyeva.